apache/pulsar/site/docs/latest/admin/ZooKeeperBookKeeper.md

 title: ZooKeeper and BookKeeper administration
 ---

-Pulsar relies on two external systems for a variety of essential tasks:
+Pulsar relies on two external systems for essential tasks:

 * [ZooKeeper](https://zookeeper.apache.org/) is responsible for a wide variety of configuration- and coordination-related tasks.
 * [BookKeeper](http://bookkeeper.apache.org/) is responsible for [persistent storage](../../getting-started/ConceptsAndArchitecture#persistent-storage) of message data.

 ZooKeeper and BookKeeper are both open-source [Apache](https://www.apache.org/) projects.

+{% include admonition.html type='info' content='
+Skip to the [How Pulsar uses ZooKeeper and BookKeeper](#how-pulsar-uses-zookeeper-and-bookkeeper) section below for a more schematic explanation of the role of these two systems in Pulsar.
+' %}

 ## ZooKeeper